The Best Business and Commercial Security Solutions of 2026

 If you include a camera in your bundle, Frontpoint automatically adds its Ultimate monitoring plan for $49.99 per month.
 We do recommend this plan to protect your business because it includes features like 24/7 monitoring, fire protection, and smart automations.
 Frontpoint also offers cheaper monitoring plans, but you must call to discuss those options.

-In a nutshell, Frontpoint features some of the best small-business security systems you can self-install and get expertly monitored.
+In a nutshell, Frontpoint features some of the best small-commercial security systems you can self-install and get expertly monitored.
 Everyday customer service is friendly and readily available.
 Emergency monitoring is high quality with cellular and Wi-Fi signaling both available, and with two monitoring centers for redundancy.

 -